-Day 7 - Dunedin - Manapouri - Doubtful Sound overnight cruise
+Day 7 - Dunedin - Doubtful Sound/Milford Sound overnight cruise

-Today we travel to Lake Manapouri, often described as the loveliest of New Zealand’s lakes with the majestic backdrop of the Cathedral Mountain range.
-We cruise to West Arm and continue by coach over Wilmot Pass to Deep Cove, where we board the Fiordland Navigator (3T), designed to reflect New Zealand’s heritage as a coastal trading scow.
-We spend the remainder of the afternoon cruising this unspoilt wilderness and watching for rare wildlife as the awesome scenes of smooth fiord waters and steep green banks unfold.
-This evening the vessel anchors in a hidden arm of the sound where you spend an enchanting night.
+An overnight bag is needed today, as we travel to Fiordland, one of the most spectacularly scenic areas of New Zealand, where we enjoy an overnight cruise on either Doubtful Sound or Milford Sound.
+We’ll first journey to Lake Manapouri or Te Anau, before boarding Fiordland Navigator or Milford Mariner for our cruise.
+We spend the remainder of the afternoon gliding through this unspoilt wilderness and watching for rare wildlife as the awesome scenes of smooth fiord waters and steep green banks unfold.
+This evening the vessel anchors in a quiet part of the sound where you spend an enchanting night.

-We return to Manapouri, where our coach will be waiting to take us to Queenstown and our hotel, the Crowne Plaza Queenstown (4T).
+We return to our coach for the journey to Queenstown and our hotel.

 These two days are free for you to explore the alpine resort of Queenstown and the sublime wilderness that surrounds it.
 This cosmopolitan city boasts a great art scene, excellent vineyards and five international-standard golf courses.
 Keen walkers may like to look into hiking from the city to Queenstown Hill or through the pine forests of Ben Lomond Reserve to Bob’s Peak (with a gondola option available) to enjoy stunning views over the city and Lake Wakatipu.

 Departing Queenstown today, we embark on a 4WD off-road safari to explore some of New Zealand’s hidden wonders.
 Take in stunning mountain and canyon vistas, some of which were used in the Lord of the Rings films, and long abandoned heritage sites.
-We return to our coach for the journey to the scenic town of Wanaka and the Edgewater Resort (4T), where dinner is included tonight.
+We return to our coach for the journey to the scenic town of Wanaka, where dinner is included tonight.

 Following breakfast there is some time to enjoy your spectacular surroundings, before we depart to Haast Bridge where we join an exhilarating 30km river safari along the crystal clear, glacial Haast River to Billy Falls, tumbling down the untamed landscape of Mt Aspiring National Park.
-Our journey continues by coach to the Scenic Hotel Franz Josef Glacier (3T+) in Franz Josef.
+Our journey continues by coach to Franz Josef.

 Today we travel to Kaikoura for a whale-watching cruise (weather dependent).
 The waters off this stunning coast are full of nutrients that attract marine wildlife including the giant sperm whale.
-You are free to take lunch before we continue to the multi award-winning Yealands Winery for a tour and tasting.
-Our journey continues to Blenheim and our hotel, the Chateau Marlborough (4T).
+You are free to take lunch before we continue to Blenheim.

 This morning we travel to Picton where we board a comfortable Interislander ferry for the journey across the Cook Strait, named after Captain Cook who was the first European to sail the route in 1770.
-Upon our arrival in Wellington we take a short orientation tour of the city before check-in at the centrally-located James Cook Grand Chancellor (4T) or Rydges Wellington (4T), where we stay for two nights.
+Upon our arrival in Wellington we take a short orientation tour of the city before arriving at our hotel for two nights.

 Enjoy a free day in Wellington where you can relax on the inner-city beach, visit art galleries, enter Weta Cave to get a look behind the scenes of the Lord of the Rings film trilogy and view Te Papa Tongarewa Museum; New Zealand’s national museum re-tells the country’s fascinating history, cultural and natural heritage.
 The city is also an ideal base for outdoor adventure, with beautiful walks including the visually stunning Makara Track.

 Today we leave Wellington and travel north to Hawkes Bay, pausing at the highly-acclaimed Church Road winery for a tour and tasting.
 The first vines were planted here in 1897, making this one of New Zealand’s oldest wineries.
 We continue to the town of Napier, famed for its beautifully preserved Art Deco buildings, constructed after a devastating earthquake in 1931.
-We take a short walking tour of the town before continuing to the Scenic Hotel Te Pania (3T+), where we stay for the night.
+We take a short walking tour of the town before continuing to our hotel for the night.

-Today we travel to Rotorua, where we stay at the Holiday Inn Rotorua (4T).
+Today we travel to Rotorua for two nights.
 Later, we get an unforgettable insight into Maori culture at Tamaki Village.
 Learn ancient Maori customs and protocols as you enter the village, deep in a natural forest, and find out about the distinctive facial tattooing, weaving and carving techniques through demonstrations.
 You may also have opportunities to participate in warrior training and perform the haka, all before a delicious hangi feast.

 Today is free for you to explore Rotorua, a town where volcanic activity manifests in many forms.
 Visit the geothermal area to see the bubbling mud pools and sulphur vents, or just relax in the Polynesian Pools, Rotorua’s hot springs located by Lake Rotorua.

 This morning we make a stop at Te Puia and the New Zealand Maori Arts & Crafts Institute, located within Whakarewarewa Geothermal Valley.
 Here you can visit a kiwi enclosure, the world-famous Pohutu Geyser, and more than 500 natural geothermal wonders.
 The Maori people who live here work hard to keep their ancient skills and heritage alive.
-We then continue along the coastal highway to the Coromandel Peninsula and the Grand Mercure Puka Park (3T+).
+We then continue along the coastal highway to the Coromandel Peninsula.

 We discover Auckland, known as ‘The City of Sails’ on a morning sightseeing tour.
 This afternoon is free to do as you wish in this easily-navigable city.
 Perhaps visit Parnell Village, home to boutiques and Victorian-styled shops.
 Or choose to ascend Auckland’s Sky Tower, for incredible views over the city.

 We leave this stunning city and head north to the Bay of Islands - New Zealand’s subtropical region and home to the Waitangi Treaty Grounds, where in 1840 the Treaty of Waitangi (New Zealand's founding document) was signed.
-We arrive at our hotel for two nights, the Scenic Hotel Bay of Islands (3T+).
+We arrive at our hotel for two nights.

 Following breakfast this morning we embark on a delightful cruise to the Cape Brett Peninsula and the famous Hole in the Rock on Motukokako Island.
 According to Maori legend, local warriors used to paddle through the Hole in the Rock in their canoes before departing for battle and drops of water from the cave roof above were a good omen.
 If conditions allow, we will sail through ourselves.
 Whales and common and bottlenose dolphins can be spotted in this area, so keep your camera ready.
 On returning to the hotel, the remainder of the day is at leisure in the beautiful area.